 This project was originally priced as a reface and save job but quickly turned into a complete rebuild after completing the tare out portion.
 First step we made a new plan/ material list and had the materials delivered to the jobsite.
 Next we shored up the existing roof using 2”x 4” material.
 We removed the existing stairs, deck and handrails and hauled them off to the dump.
 Now that the jobsite was clear we could start rebuilding.
 We laid out for the new footings under the existing posts, dug and poured bell shaped footings using sonotubes down 4’ under the grade line.
 This method ensures a wider base to support the roof and snow load.
 Next we had to do a fair bit of brick repair due to natural deterioration because the building was over 100 years old.
 We attached the rim joist to the brick using ½” x 14” galvanized carriage bolts placed every 16” O.C. and we were able to strategically drill them through the building’s sill plate ensuring absolutely no movement in the future.
 Next we extended the roof posts down to the footing and built the exterior beam, floor system, installed the posts for the handrails and the deck boards.
 Next we laid out for the stair base.
 We like to have a 4” thick concrete base to place the stairs on because it’s simply the best way to go in our opinion.
 After forming and pouring a new slab we prebuilt the stair carriage on the saw horses and dropped it into place and installed the handrail system.
 Finally we installed a privacy lattice skirting around the perimeter to keep out wildlife and to allow for sufficient ventilation to finish.

 Looking to request quote?
-Please enter the information about your project in the provided fields and we'll respond within two business days or you leave a voicemail at 1-519-318-1673.
+Please enter the information about your project in the provided fields and we'll respond within two business days or you can leave a voicemail at 1-519-318-1673.

-New Client's are subject to a $185.00 (plus HST) quote fee but they choose to go with our company we will deduct this amount from the estimate price.
+New Client's are subject to a $185.00 (plus HST) quote fee but if they choose to go with our company we will deduct this amount from the estimate price.